IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 ### Code Actions

 The `textDocument/codeAction` request is send from the client to the server to request a set of commands for a given range in a textdocument.
-These commands can have arbitrary effect, but in most cases change the textdocument through text-edits.
+These commands can have arbitrary effect, but in most cases change the text-document through text-edits.

 {{< notice note >}}
-The change of the textdocument is always done by the client (editor).
+The change of the text-document is always done by the client (editor).
-The server provides the text-edits but its up to the client to apply them since it "owns" the textdocument.
+The server provides the text-edits but its up to the client to apply them since it "owns" the text-document.
 {{< /notice >}}

-Often code-actions corispond to a diagnostic they resolve.
+Often code-actions correspond to a diagnostic they resolve.
 Such code-actions are called "quickfix".
-The exemplary code action i implemented is "Shorten URI".
+The exemplary code action I implemented is "Shorten URI".
-The idea is to shorten a uri into its compact ["Curie"](https://www.w3.org/TR/2010/NOTE-curie-20101216/) form.
+The idea is to shorten a URI into its compact ["Curie"](https://www.w3.org/TR/2010/NOTE-curie-20101216/) form.

 | Before code action                       | After code action                       |
 | ---------------------------------------- | --------------------------------------- |